Dr4iv3rNope/DJson/README.md

     ArrayOfInt = { 1, 2, 3, 4, 5 }
 };

-// also if you need unserialize multiple objects you can use
+// also if you need deserialize multiple objects you can use
 // JsonInterface = JsonConverter.UnParseObjects(object[])
 JsonInterface unserialized_a = JsonConverter.UnParseObject(a_obj);
 ```